evaherbst/Blender_remeshing_guide/README.md

 To merge objects (for example if you reassembled two bone fragments) you can join them or use a Boolean union modifier (under modifiers), and then remesh.
 The Boolean union essentially joins the two objects but removes internal geometry - however, if your meshes don't have good overlap you usually still have to clean up the seam area where the two meshes are joined *and often the internal geometry is not removed properly, so be careful and check!*

 ___
-### After all your mesh adjustments, run the non-manfold checks again to make sure no errors were introduced during your mesh cleaning.
+### After all your mesh adjustments, run the non-manifold checks again to make sure no errors were introduced during your mesh cleaning.

 ___
 ### Note about exports!